With so much stylistic variation from album to album, it’s easy to miss the throughlines in Bruce Springsteen’s songwriting.

 On the money that we made

 Life was good.
 Not easy, but good.
 As his wife reminds him: it isn’t money that buys happiness anyway.
 That’s easier to believe when you have a steady income of course.
-Jimmy and Terry did have a steady income, though, so when Terry’s seedy brother Sill tries to persuade Jimmy to pursue ill-gotten gains, it’s not hard for Jimmy to turn him down.
+Jimmy and Terry did have a steady income, though, so when Terry’s seedy brother Syl tries to persuade Jimmy to pursue ill-gotten gains, it’s not hard for Jimmy to turn him down.

 Terry had a brother

-A brother, name of Sill
+A brother, name of Syl

 Made a livin’ stealin’ farm equipment